 The diagnosis of corneal abrasion can be confirmed with slitlamp examination and fluorescein instillation (see Workup).
 Prophylactic topical antibiotics are given in patients with abrasions from contact lenses, who are at increased risk for infected corneal ulcers, but many emergency physicians have stopped using these agents for minor injuries.
 Patching the eye is a traditional measure, but it is not supported by research and should not be performed in patients at high risk of eye infection.
 Pain relief is important.
 (See Treatment.)

-The cornea is a transparent cover over the anterior part of the eye that serves several purposes: protection, refraction, and filtration of some ultraviolet light.
+The cornea is a transparent tissue over the anterior part of the eye that serves several purposes: protection, refraction, and filtration of some ultraviolet light.
 It has no blood vessels and receives nutrients through tears as well as from the aqueous humor.
-It is innervated primarily by the ophthalmic division of the trigeminal nerve as well as the oculomotor nerve.
+It has sensory innervation from the ophthalmic division of the trigeminal nerve.

 The cornea is composed of the following 5 layers (anterior to posterior):

 A corneal abrasion is a defect in the surface of the cornea that is limited to the most superficial layer, the epithelium, and does not penetrate the Bowman membrane.
 In some cases, the bulbar conjunctiva is also involved.
-Corneal abrasion results from physical or chemical trauma.
-Severe corneal injuries can also involve the deeper, thicker stromal layer; in this situation, the term corneal ulcer may be used.
+Corneal abrasions result from physical or chemical trauma.
+Severe corneal injuries can also involve the deeper, thicker stromal layer; in this situation, the term partial-thickness corneal laceration may be used.

 Under normal circumstances, the limbal epithelium acts as a barrier and exerts an inhibitory growth pressure that prevents the migration of conjunctival epithelial cells onto the cornea.
 Like the rest of the surface of the body, the conjunctiva and the cornea are in a constant state of turnover.
 Corneal epithelial cells are continuously shed into the tear pool, and they are simultaneously replenished by cells moving centrally from the limbus and anteriorly from the basal layer of the epithelium.